Our Environmental, Social and Governance Policy

 We engage where necessary to discuss issues such as strategy, deployment of capital, performance, remuneration principles, and attitudes to risk – including environmental and social issues that may have a material impact on the financial strength of the company.
 However, we engage with management on these issues on the understanding that, in general, we are not ‘brought over the wall’, and so despite generally being long term shareholders, we retain the option of selling shares on behalf of our clients.
 Furthermore, we recognise a tension between ‘responsible’ investment, where that involves one-on-one engagement with management over such issues depending on the nature of the engagement, and the full disclosure and transparency of markets.
 Finally the end of our engagement, unless specified in client mandates, is the preservation of client investment returns, which often is, but may not be consistent with a social or moral agenda.

 We continue to learn from markets and improve our investment process.
-Whilst we are sympathetic to the aims of the UN-PRI, we prefer to allow our clients to make their own acquired judgement of the sincerity with which we apply our long-term research driven approach to investment.
 This process of acquired judgement plays an important role for us in forging close, direct relationships with our clients, which is in turn the bedrock for good governance of the beneficiary-fiduciary relationship.